socketsupply/components/docs/src/custom.md

     super()

     //
-    // You can create a "private" stylesheet that will not affect any
-    // other part of the page.
-Since we are using Web Components,
+    // Your stylesheet will not affect any other part of the page.
+Since we are
-    // this doesn't require any hacks — hacks that can make debugging
+    // using Web Components, this doesn't require any hacks — hacks that can
-    // much more difficult.
+    // make debugging more difficult.
     //
     this.stylesheet = `
       div {